jonblackburn/spookypi/readme.md

 # SpookyPi
+# Version Alpha 1

 Welcome to the SpookyPi project!
 This project is designed to bring some spooky fun to your Raspberry Pi.

 ## Table of Contents
 - [Introduction](#introduction)